-19.1.
-Introduction
+1 Introduction

-Many organizations face such complex and important management problems that they sometimes want their decisions to be somehow supported by a 'scientific approach', sometimes called a decision analysis.
-The analyst in charge of this preparation faces many diverse tasks: stakeholders identification, problem statement, elaboration of a list of possible actions, definition of one or several criteria for evaluating these actions, information gathering, sensitivity analysis, elaboration of a recommendation (for instance a ranking of the actions or a subset of 'good' actions), etc. The desire or necessity to take multiple conflicting viewpoints into account for evaluating the actions often makes this task even more difficult.
-In that case, we speak of multicriteria decision aiding [POM 93, ROY 85, VIN 89].
-The expert must then try to synthesize the partial preferences (modeled by each criterion) into a global preference on which a recommendation can be based.
+Many organisations face such complex and important management problems that they sometimes want their decisions to be based on a 'scientific preparation', sometimes called a decision analysis.
+The expert in charge of this preparation faces many diverse tasks: stakeholders identification, problem statement, elaboration of a list of possible actions, definition of one or several criteria for evaluating these actions, information gathering, sensitivity analysis, elaboration of a recommendation (for instance a ranking of the actions or a subset of 'good' actions), etc. The desire or necessity to take multiple conflictual viewpoints into account for evaluating the actions often makes his task even more difficult.
+In that case, we speak of multicriteria decision aiding (see Pomerol and Barba-Romero, 1993; Vincke, 1989; Roy, 1985).
+The expert must then try to synthetize the partial preferences (modelled by each criterion) into a global preference on which a recommendation can be based.
 This is called preference aggregation.

-A very similar aggregation problem has been studied for a long times in the framework of voting theory.
-It consists of searching a 'reasonable' mechanism (we call it voting system or aggregation method in the sequel) aggregating the opinions expressed by several voters on the candidates in an election, in order to determine a winner or to rank all candidates in order of preference.
-This problem is of course very old but its modern analysis dates back to the end of the eighteenth century [BOR 81, CON 85].
+A very similar aggregation problem has been studied for long in the framework of voting theory.
+It consists in searching a 'reasonable' mechanism (we call it voting system or aggregation method in the sequel) aggregating the opinions expressed by several voters about the candidates in an election, in order to determine a winner or to rank all candidates in order of preference.
+This problem is of course very old but its modern analysis dates back to the end of the eighteenth century with works by Borda (1781) and Condorcet (1785).

 The diversity of voting systems actually used in the world shows that this problem is still important.
-In the 1950s, the works of [ARR 63, BLA 58, MAY 52] have initiated a huge literature [KEL 91] forming what is today called social choice theory.
-It analyzes the links that exists
+In the 1950s, the works of Arrow (1963), Black (1958) and May (1952) have initiated a huge literature (see Kelly, 1991) forming what is today called social choice theory.
+It analyzes the links that (should) exist between the individual preferences of the members of a society and the decisions made by this group when these decisions are supposed to reflect the collective preference of the group.